Yes, I am completely bonkers and yes, I do know that UCI’s Giro d’Italia has finished.

 Realizing that a more or less famous climb like the Cauberg is not much more than an appetizer for any climb in Italy, since many of those will be between 10 and 25 times the length of that…

-And also realizing that the steep(est) 200 meters of the Cauberg, multiplied by 50 is what awaits you on the Mortirolo.
+For instance, the steep(est) 200 meters of the Cauberg, multiplied by 50 is what awaits you on the Mortirolo.

 Of course, since I – as per usual – grossly overestimate my not so super powers, I also realized that I am in for a challenge that may prove to be too much.